grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/03 Checks.md

 In [k6 Cloud Results](/cloud/analyzing-results/overview) `Checks` are available in their [own tab](/cloud/analyzing-results/checks-tab) for analysis.

-Here we can quickly see what checks are failing,
+Here we can quickly see what checks are failing.
-When you clicking a check, you can see the count of passes/failures at given points in the test.
+When you select a check, you can see the count of passes/failures at given points in the test.
 You can also add the check to the **analysis** tab, for further comparison with other metrics.

 ![k6 Cloud Checks Tab](./images/Checks/cloud-insights-checks-tab.png)